Sections of the Journal

 Thematic articles

-The thematic articles answer an open call from the editors, so submitting a contribution in this area requires following all guidelines given in the call itself.
-The editorial board can decide whether a contribution should be moved to the 'Open Section' area.
-Also, the section follows the principle of double-blind peer review.
+The thematic articles answer an open call from the editors, so submitting a contribution in this area requires following all guidelines given in the call itself (see Call for papers).
+The editorial board can decide whether a contribution should be moved to the "Open Section".

 Open Section